 The digitization process, which is permeating and changing the entire working world in all areas, has added another important basic professional competence in recent years that needs to be learned: digital competence!

 Digital competences are already of great importance for today's working world, and they will become even more important for most jobs in the future.
 A suitable basis for digital competences is provided by the so-called "European Digital Competence Framework (DigComp)".
 It comprises five areas, which in turn summarize 21 individual sub-competencies.
 The five competence areas are:

 - Information and data literacy

 - Communication and collaboration

 - Digital content creation

 - Problem solving

-For the testing of the AI-based assistance technologies in the innovation spaces, all participants will attend training courses on the topic of "digital competencies" in advance.
+For the testing of the AI-based assistance technologies in the innovation spaces, all participants will attend training courses on the topic of "digital competences" in advance.
 On the one hand, the trainings should help to create a basic and general understanding of artificial intelligence and digitalization.
-On the other hand, very specific digital competencies are to be promoted among the participants so that they can also make ideal use of the tested AI-based assistance systems.
+On the other hand, very specific digital competences are to be promoted among the participants so that they can also make ideal use of the tested AI-based assistance systems.